kaltura/playkit-android-youbora/README.md

 ```

 #### Build your youbora config Bundle
-###### Example for some of the properites you can send youbora plugin the only must property is your account code in csae value isnot sent if plufing have it internally plugin will set it automatically i.e media title, media resource and more.
+###### Example for some of the properites you can send youbora plugin the only must property is your account code in case value is not sent, if plugin have it internally plugin will set it automatically i.e media title, media resource and more.

 [Youbora Bundle Keys referance](https://bitbucket.org/npaw/lib-plugin-android/src/047a982e74b452ce2e5aeda426830f3a83da5e29/youboralib/src/main/java/com/npaw/youbora/lib6/plugin/Options.kt#lines-628)